prestoalvarez/zk-pig/README.md

 ### `zkpig execute`

 > Description: Re-executes the block over the previously generated prover inputs.
-> Can be ran offline without a chain-rpc-url.
-In which case it needs to be provided with a chain-id.
+> Can be run offline without a chain-rpc-url.
+In that case, it needs to be provided with a chain-id.

 #### Usage